wareya/LOH/README.md

 LOH is good for applications that have to compress lots of data quickly, especially images, and also for applications that need a single-header compression library.

-LOH can be modified to compress more aggressively at the cost of performance, but even then, it usually doesn't perform as well on non-image/audio files as `zip` does.
-To make it more aggressive, change LOH_HASH_SIZE to 16 and LOH_HASHTABLE_KEY_SHL to a number greater than 2 (usually 3, 4, or 5; increasing it has an exponential cost, both in time and memory usage).

 This project compiles cleanly both as C and C++ code without warnings or errors.
 Requires C99 or C++11 or newer.

 Not fuzzed.
 However, the compressor is probably perfectly safe, and the decompressor is probably safe on trusted/correct data.